tahmidzbr/Human-Activities-Gestures-Recognition-using-Channel-State-Information-CSI-of-IEEE-802.11n/README.md

 All the data will be presented in MAT or CSV files as time-series.
 The signal processing matlab files will also be uploaded.
 Including the python files for machine and deep learning algorithms used.

-Any questions, please feel free to reach me (the primary author) at tahmidzbr@ece.ubc.ca
+Any questions about this repo or the papers/thesis, please email at tahmidzbr@ece.ubc.ca